-Dr. Arnold: For the option award granted on May 16, 2014 in the table above, 243 of the unvested option awards vested or will vest in each month in 2018, subject to continuing service.
-For the first option award granted on August 31, 2015 in the table above, either 1,215 or 1,216 of the unvested option awards vested or will vest each month, except when 548 will vest in December 2018, subject to continuing service.
-For the second option award granted on August 31, 2015 in the table above, 666 of the unvested option awards will vest in December 2018, subject to continuing service.
-For the first option award granted on February 29, 2016 in the table above, either 173 or 174 of the unvested option awards will vest in each month from January 2019, subject to continuing service.
-For the second option award granted on February 29, 2016 in the table above, either 173 or 174 of the unvested option awards vested or will vest in each month during 2018, subject to continuing service.
-For the first option award granted on May 31, 2017 in the table above, 18,750 of the unvested option awards granted will vest in May 2018, and either 1,562 or 1,563 will vest monthly from June 2018, subject to continuing service.
-For the second option award granted on May 31, 2017 in the table above, vesting was to be determined by our board of directors or our compensation committee of our board of directors upon the achievement of specified corporate goals for 2017.
-Subsequent to the year ended December 31, 2017, none of the performance options granted on May 31, 2017 were declared vested, and the 75,000 shares underlying this award were forfeited.
+Dr. Arnold: For the option awards granted on March 25, 2011 and July 31, 2013 in the table above, all options awarded are vested and exercisable.
+For the option award granted on May 16, 2014 in the table above, all options awarded are vested and exercisable.
+For the first option award granted on August 31, 2015 in the table above, 40 of the unvested option awards will vest each month, subject to continuing service.
+For the second option awards granted on August 31, 2015 in the table above, all options awarded are vested and exercisable.
+For the first option award granted on February 29, 2016 in the table above, 5 of the unvested option awards will vest in each month from January 2019, subject to continuing service.
+For the second option award granted on February 29, 2016 in the table above, 52 vests monthly from June 2018, subject to continuing service.